Espresso heuristic logic minimizer: Logic Friday

 Logic Friday is a free Windows program that provides a graphical interface to Espresso, as well as to misII, another module in the Berkeley Octtools package.
 With Logic Friday users can enter a logic function as a truth table, equation, or gate diagram, minimize the function, and then view the results in both of the other two representations.
 The last release was version 1.1.4 dated 2012.

 Minilog

 Minilog is a free Windows program that provides logic minimization exploiting this Espresso algorithm.
 It is able to generate a two-level gate implementation for a combinational function block with up to 40 inputs and outputs or a synchronous state machine with up to 256 states.
 It is part of the Publicad educational design package.

 ESPRESSO-IISOJS

 ESPRESSO-IISOJS is a JavaScript implementation of ESPRESSO-II for single output functions.
 It employs unit propagation as an additional optimization technique for the various algorithms in ESPRESSO-II that are based on the unate recursive paradigm.
 Another addition is allowing control over when literals can be raised which can be exploited to effectively minimize Kleene logic functions.

+PyEDA

+Python EDA is a Python library for electronic design automation which includes bindings for Espresso logic minimization.